 Whether you’re facing a heat wave or a cold spell, you’re ready for the worst Mother Nature can hand you if you have an efficient garage door.
 The biggest opening to any home or business, your overhead garage door can make or break your energy efficiency, security, and resistance to extreme weather events.

 Especially when dealing with the erratic temperature fluctuations that are becoming the new normal, a garage door that is properly insulated will make a big difference in keeping your utility costs under control.
-And you aren’t limited in options for overhead door insulation levels, materials and design; you can easily install an insulated door that is uniquely perfect for your business.
+And you aren’t limited in options for overhead door insulation levels, materials, and design; you can easily install an insulated door that is uniquely perfect for your business.

 Garage Door Insulation Should Have a High R-Value